synaq/api-quick-start/README.md

 ### Provisioning a package with all its linked domains

-In cases when multiple domains are linked to a package, or where a new package is being added to an existing domain, the API also permits a provision action to be created on a package rather than a domain.
+In cases when multiple domains are linked to a package, or where a new package is being added to an existing domain, the API permits a provision action to be created on a package rather than a domain.
 The process for doing this is the same as for provisioning actions created directly on domains, but using the package actions endpoints.

-*Note:* See the domain documentation below for more information on linking packages and domains.
+**Note:** See the domain documentation below for more information on linking packages and domains.

 ```
 POST /api/v1/packages/{package-guid}/actions.json